foliant-docs/docs/src/tutorials/preprocessor/generator.md

     return '. '.join(sentences) + '.'  # [4]
 ```

-1. Text generator will accept one parameter `num_sentences` with a default of 10.
+1. The text generator will accept one parameter `num_sentences` with a default of 10.
-2. Creating a generator which will yield a number of words in each sentence required number of times.
+2. Creating a generator that will yield a number of words in each sentence a required number of times.
 We are limiting the sentence size here to 3 to 12 words.
-3. Creating a generator which will yield a new sentence required number of times.
+3. Creating a generator that will yield a new sentence a required number of times.
 4. Joining the generated sentences into a single string, separated by dots.
 We are also adding a dot at the end of the text.

 Time for the final test!